-As a first step, a “Defect Analysis of Past Projects” was performed to create a reference line for the PIE.
-As many as 1,336 defects were analyzed from the base line project (TETRA Released) and two other projects to increase statistical significance.
-A detailed Root Cause Analysis was performed on all defects and the Beizer Taxonomy was used as the “classification vehicle”.
-Analysis was done for five development phases, namely: Requirement Specifications, Architectural Design, Detailed Design, Coding and System Test Case Preparation.
-Based on this analysis, specific Defect Prevention (DP) solutions were determined for each of the phases.
+As a first step, a “defect analysis of past projects” was performed to create a reference line for the PIE.
+As many as 1,336 defects were analyzed from the baseline project (TETRA Released) and two other projects to increase statistical significance.
+A detailed root cause analysis was performed on all defects and the Beizer Taxonomy1 was used as the “classification vehicle.”
+Analysis was done for five development phases: Requirement Specifications, Architectural Design, Detailed Design, Coding and System Test Case Preparation.
+Based on this analysis, specific DP solutions were determined for each of the phases.

-The Beizer Taxonomy included ten major categories, each of which was divided into three levels, resulting in a 4-digit number which specifies unique defects.
+The Beizer Taxonomy included ten major categories, each of which was divided into three levels, resulting in a four-digit number which specifies unique defects.
 The ten top level categories were:

 1xxx Requirements and Features